 Because the Italians were almost always kind, because even in their clucks and tsks, they clearly were looking out for me and my sister, our blond hair shining like beacons from a boat that needs rescuing, I have a basic faith strangers will help me, even when we don’t share the same language.
 This faith has been borne out again and again as I traveled first on my own and then with my family.

 Maybe my mother was onto something after all.

 Mara Gorman doesn’t know when or where she got bit by the travel bug – perhaps it was in Italy when she was nine?
 In France when she was nineteen?
 Or India when she was twenty nine?
 But having children has done nothing to cure her of it.
 Her philosophy is that every day is an adventure and that traveling with kids doesn’t have to mean long hours in the car or transatlantic flights.

 An award-winning writer and editor who lives in Delaware, Mara spent over a year traveling with her son Tommy when he was one.
-Her book, The Mother of All Trips: 13 Months, 8 Stops, 1 Toddler is as-yet unpublished, but you can view portions of it on her blog The Mother of All Trips, which was recently named one of the top ten family travel blogs by TripBase.
+Her book, The Family Traveler’s Handbook, which was named one of the top ten family travel resources by TripBase.
 She loves nothing more than to hit the road with her two boys, who are four and seven, and her husband Matt.